 - You’ll need to know your Social Security Number

-- You may also need to the cause number assigned to your case.
+- You may also need the cause number assigned to your case.

 Special Note: The instructor of the class should have your name on a list, but be sure bring the information listed above just in case.
-Missing the class, or not taking the class within the court’s specified period of time, may result in the revocation of your probation, disqualification from parole, or may prolong the process of having your Texas Driver License reinstated.
+Missing or not taking the class by the court’s specified deadline may result in the revocation of your probation, disqualification from parole, or may prolong the process of having your Texas Driver License reinstated.

 More Information on Texas Drug/Alcohol Courses*